SESYNC-ci/online-data-lesson/docs/_slides/api.md

 ===

-The **I** in **API** is all the buttons and dials on the same kind of black box you need a **GUI** for (it's the same **I**).
-Instead of interfacing with a user, those buttons and dials are meant for another software application.
+The **I** in **GUI** is for interface---its the same in **API**, where buttons and drop-down menus are replaced by functions and object attributes.

+Instead of interfacing with a user, this kind of interface is suitable for another software application.
 In the case of the Census, the main component of the application is some relational database management system.
 There probabably are several **GUI**s designed for humans to query the Census database; the Census API is meant for communication between your program (i.e. script) and their application.
 {:.notes}

 ===